-Diana Ross (born Diane Ernestine Ross, March 26, 1944) was an icon throughout the 60's and 70's, and although she must have gotten used to being in the spotlight, her beginnings were humble.
+Diana Ross was an icon throughout the '60s and '70s, and although she must have gotten used to being in the spotlight, her beginnings were humble.
 Diane grew up in the Brewster Housing Projects, Detroit, with three friends: Betty McGlown, Florence Ballard, and Mary Wilson.
-These four joined forces while they were still in high school and formed the R&B vocal quartet the Primettes.
+These four joined forces while they were still in high school and formed the R&B vocal quartet The Primettes.

 Getting a Motown audition through Smokey Robinson, they were signed in 1961, when Berry Gordy asked them to change their name.
 The Supremes were born.
-After a decade and twelve number one hits, the Supremes (as ranked by Billboard magazine's record popularity charts) had become the third biggest pop act of the sixties, trailing only the Beatles and Elvis.
-It was at this point, in 1970, that Diana Ross decided to strike out on her own.
+After a decade and twelve number one hits, the Supremes had become the third biggest pop act of the sixties, trailing only the Beatles and Elvis.
+It was at this point in 1970 that Diana Ross decided to strike out on her own.
 Still signed to Motown, Diana's first solo hit of the album Diana Ross, was "Ain't No Mountain High Enough".
 This remake of the 1967 hit by Marvin Gaye and Tammi Terrell stayed at #1 in the US for three weeks and sold a million copies.

-Diana Ross said at one point that one of the reasons why she left the Supremes was that she wanted to try a movie career.
-And so, not long after her marriage to public relations executive Robert Silberstein in 1971, she started working on Lady Sings The Blues.
+In 1971, she started working on the film Lady Sings The Blues.
 A Motown co-production and the brainchild of Berry Gordy, Lady Sings The Blues was a dramatization of Billie Holiday's life.
 Diana Ross had the leading role and was applauded widely by critics - both for her acting and her singing.
 She won a Golden Globe Award and was nominated for an Academy Award for best actress.
 The soundtrack double album for the movie also did extremely well, topping the US charts for two weeks and earning a gold disc.

 Diana starred in two more movies, Mahogany in 1975, and The Wiz in 1977 - which was an adaptation of The Wizard of Oz and starred Diana Ross as Dorothy, and Michael Jackson as the scarecrow.
 Although neither of these movies was as successful as Lady Sings The Blues, the soundtrack to Mahogany with Diana Ross singing the title song, reached #19 on the US charts.
 Also "Theme from Mahogany (Do You Know Where You're Going To)" reached the top of the US charts and was nominated for Best Song at the Academy Awards.
 "Love Hangover" also off the album Diana Ross hit US #1 shortly after, for the first two weeks of May 1976.